quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Handling Version Negotiation Packets {#handle-vn}

-When the client receives a Version Negotiation packet, it first checks that the packet number and connection ID match the values it sent in a Client Initial packet.
+When the client receives a Version Negotiation packet, it first checks that the packet number and connection ID match the values the client sent in a previous packet on the same connection.
 If this check fails, the packet MUST be discarded.

 Once the Version Negotiation packet is determined to be valid, the client then selects an acceptable protocol version from the list provided by the server.